tjimwalter/getdata/README.md

 # getdata
 Class assignment from Coursera's Getting and Cleaning Data course

-## How it works
+## About this analysis
-* script name: run_analysis.R_
+* Script name: run_analysis.R
-* dependencies: the UCI dataset (described below) must be in your working directory in a subdirectory named 'data'
+* Dependencies: the UCI dataset (described below) must be in your working directory in a subdirectory named 'data'
+* If the data isn't found, the script will download the data for you

+## What it does
+ 1. Downloads the data, if not present
+ 2. Reads and merges the test and training data
+ 3. Extracts the features representing mean and stdDev
+ 4. Applies descriptive labels to activity
+ 5. Averages the features by activity, by subject
+ 6. Outputs tidy.txt to the /data directory in csv format